UChicagoWebDev/course_materials/lecture_notes/week_7.md

 ---

 # Lab 7: React Tic Tac Toe

 ### Components
-- OOP classes that can be re-used
+- object-oriented classes that can be re-used
 - Takes in parameters called `props`
 - Describes what to display in its `render` method

 ### JSX
 - DSL
 - Shorthand for `React.createElement(...`